 The 2008 Process Simplification Report set several goals for the creation of a records management office:

-- Hire a profesionally trained, full-time records manager
+- Hire a professionally trained, full-time records manager.

 The University Records & Information Management Office is firmly committed to excellence in the records management services we provide to our customers (including University faculty, staff, students, and the citizens of Virginia).
 Our primary goal is that all records, in all formats, be efficiently managed, retained, and destroyed in compliance with all administrative, audit, legal, financial, historical, and research policies and regulations of the Commonwealth of Virginia and the University of Virginia.